Marimaiko/letsBora/README.md

 - **Model**: Represents the data structure (events, users, costs, etc.).
 - **View**: Displays the UI components to the user.
 - **ViewModel**: Handles business logic and prepares data for presentation in the View.
 It communicates with the Model and provides a clean interface to bind data.

+## 💻 Contributing

+We welcome contributions to the project!
+If you would like to contribute, please follow these guidelines:

+1. **Fork the repository** and clone it to your local machine.
+2. **Create a new branch** for your feature or bug fix.
+3. **Make your changes** and commit them with a clear message.
+4. **Push your changes** to your forked repository.
+5. **Submit a pull request** to the main repository.

+Please ensure that your code follows the project's coding conventions and includes any necessary tests.

+---

+## ✍️ Commit Message Pattern

+To maintain clarity and consistency, we follow a standard **commit message pattern**.
+For detailed guidelines, please refer to the [Commit Message Pattern Documentation](Docs/Commit%20Message%20Pattern.md).

+---

+## 🔄 Git Flow Pattern

+We follow the **Git Flow** branching model for feature development.
+For more details on this workflow, check out our [Git Flow Pattern Documentation](Git%20Flow%20Pattern.md).

+---

+🔧 Feel free to explore the source code and contribute to the development!